Three Dead, Dozens Injured After US Train Derailment - UrduPoint

 Three Dead, Dozens Injured After US Train Derailment

-Washington, Sept 26 (UrduPoint / Pakistan Point News - 26th Sep, 2021 ) :At least three people were killed and dozens more injured when a US train derailed Saturday afternoon in northern Montana, with rescuers rushing to safely evacuate everyone on board.
+Washington, Sept 27 (UrduPoint / Pakistan Point News - 27th Sep, 2021 ) :Amtrak on Sunday expressed condolences to the families of those killed when a train derailed the day before in northern Montana, saying it was "fully cooperating" with an investigation into the deadly incident.

+"We have no words that can adequately express our sorrow for those who lost a loved one or who were hurt in this horrible event," the US rail operator's CEO, Bill Flynn, said in a statement.

-Around 141 passengers and 16 crew members were traveling from Chicago towards the Pacific coast when eight of the 10 cars came off the tracks at around 4 pm (2200 GMT).
+Around 141 passengers and 16 crew members were traveling from Chicago towards the Pacific coast on Saturday afternoon when eight of the 10 cars came off the tracks at around 4:00 pm (2200 GMT), killing three people and injuring dozens more.

+"We are fully cooperating with the investigation, working closely with National Transportation Safety Board, the Federal Railroad Administration, local law enforcement and response agencies," Flynn said.

-"We are deeply saddened to learn local authorities are now confirming that three people have lost their lives as a result of this accident," rail operator Amtrak said, adding that there were also "reported injuries".
+"We share the sense of urgency to understand why the accident happened; however, until the investigation is complete, we will not comment further on the accident itself."
+Rescuers rushed to evacuate everyone on board after the derailment, with Amtrak later saying local authorities had confirmed "that three people have lost their lives as a result of this accident," adding there were also "reported injuries."
+Footage posted on social media showed people waiting by the tracks, luggage strewn next to them, with train carriages seen listing off the rails and at least one toppled onto its side.

 The National Transportation and Safety Board said it was launching a "go-team" to investigate the derailment.